“Part politician, part shaman, part sociologist, part healer, but you’ll happily only focus on the fact that he’s an

 I am very proud of my experiential theatre work from Office Party, through VIP, The Razzle to This Show Has No Name.
-My new theatre show is Prurience, an experiential entertainment about pornography addiction in both London and New York.
+I was very proud to present Prurience, an experiential entertainment about pornography addiction in both London and New York.
 My latest piece Music Hall Monster focussed on addiction and performance.

 I feel very lucky to do what I do.
 I hope you have enjoyed some of it.
 Presumably that’s why you’re here.
 On the site are some of my characters and projects, and a gig list.
 I look forward to seeing you at a show soon.
 Do feel free to get in touch and follow me on social networks.
 I Tweet and I FB, but I warn you, just occasionally my posts can be slightly trivial.

 A little about me: I am a father, and a son.
-I am a very lucky boyfriend, unluckily a widower, and a good friend.
+I am a husband and a good friend.
 I am a Buddhist, a recovering depressive, and a very keen baker.
 I am not really interested in any other labels than these.
 Use them if you like, but don’t tell me.

 Follow Christopher Green on Twitter